sigmdel/mdPushButton/Readme.md

 state.
 Note that `status()` must nevertheless be called in the sketch `loop()`.

-The third example shows how a single callback can be used with multiple buttons.
+The third example, `push_button_callback2.ino` shows how a single callback can be used with multiple buttons.

+The `push_button_tune.ino` sketch is used to find the appropriate debounce time values and so on for a given switch.
+Connect the switch to an appropriate micro-controller development board with a supported serial port.
+Enter `help` in the serial monitor for a list of commands.

 # Credits